adalseno/cli_utils/README.md

 A modern, extensible CLI application for organizing and managing Python scripts for both local tasks and remote API interactions.

+> [!CAUTION]
+> This app is thought to be used on a Linux system.
+It relies on `dialog` to display calendar widgets, `systemd`, and `notify-send` to display notifications.\
+> There is a library for self-contained <a href="https://github.com/ddkasa/textual-timepiece">Textual widgets</a>, but it's still in early alpha.

 ## Features

 - **Auto-Discovery**: Commands are automatically discovered and loaded from organized directories